 The Law Limits Your Time to File a Lawsuit

 We meet deadlines when filing lawsuits.
 Lawsuits are not always necessary to recover compensation, but we only have two years to get started under Georgia law when they are.
 We must file the initial paperwork in a Cobb County civil court before this deadline arrives.
 Filing too late likely means the court will refuse to hear your case.

 Speak to a Marietta Car Accident Attorney for Free Today

-Due to the complexities of your car accident case, you cannot handle a claim or lawsuit without legal help.
-A Marietta car accident lawyer from Atlanta Personal Injury Law Group can guide you through any legal obstacles that stand in your way.
+Due to the complexities of your car accident claim, you cannot handle these negotiations without legal help.
+Our law firm is experienced in handling Marietta car accidents and will work toward positive outcomes and solutions for your case.
+An experienced lawyer from Atlanta Personal Injury Law Group can guide you through any legal obstacles that stand in your way.

 "Their staff very knowledgeable and friendly!
 I definitely recommend this firm for any personal injury matter.
 I’ve had the pleasure of working closely with Karla and she is always ready to help in anyway possible!" - Roni G. ⭐⭐⭐⭐⭐

 Read more of our Google reviews!